California State Committee

 Domenico Camplisson

-Domenico Camplisson is currently a resident of San Diego County.
-He was born in Belfast, Ireland and lived for 23 years in a violent, sectarian, militarized and unjust colonial society, which engendered in him a lifelong interest in social justice and a rational civic society.
-In Ireland he worked for UK (North of Ireland polity) and Republic of Ireland governments.
-He emigrated to the U.S. in 1985 and worked for San Diego County government for 35 years, retiring in 2020 as a social services manager, specializing in mental health and homeless services.
-He is married to Kim, a retired high school teacher and former journalist.
-In 38 years of marriage, they happily raised two biological children and multiple unofficial foster children.
 Currently Domenico volunteers with the San Diego Safari Park and the Sheriff’s Department.
-Because he retired from the County and not from working, he has four part-time jobs: At Pearson testing, proctoring exams, at the California Center for the Arts (CCAE) Escondido, and teaching online for a private university, based in Old Town San Diego.
-The student body there is almost completely foreign.
-He recently got hired to patrol the beaches for the Oceanside Police Dept, a true California dream job.
-He is a provisional Knight of Malta.
+Because he retired from the County and not from working, he has three part-time jobs: security for the California Center for the Arts (CCAE) Escondido, patroling beaches for the Ocenside Police Department (a true California dream job), and teaching online for a private university, based in Old Town San Diego, whose student body is almost completely foreign.
+He is a Knight of Malta.
 He is a graduate of Queen’s University Belfast (BA Hons) and the University of Dallas (Masters in Theological Studies) and has taught formation classes to catechists, parishioners, and diaconal candidates for the Diocese of San Diego.
 He has taught for other local private colleges.
 He is a former Mental Health First Aid instructor, training first responders how to deal with the special needs of people in mental health crises.
 He regularly volunteers with organizations dedicated to social justice, anti-trafficking, and homeless prevention.
 He does not need to work but likes to do work that has a purpose.

 Skip to toolbar